OwYeong/FYP_StudentJob_Server/README.md

 Step 1: Importing Database Into The Project
-Note: Before Doing These Step, Please Make Sure You Do Not Have A Sql Database Named (WebEngineeringAssignment).
+Note: Before Doing These Step, Please Make Sure You Do Not Have A Sql Database Named (FYP_StudentJob).
-      if Yes, Please remove the database by using the commands(DROP DATABASE WebEngineeringAssignment;)
+      if Yes, Please remove the database by using the commands(DROP DATABASE FYP_StudentJob;)

   i  ) Open The Xampp Control Panel, And Start The MySQL Server.

-  ii ) Navigate to the following path :
-       SourceCode(Folder) -> FYP_StudentJob_MySQLDatabase(Folder)

-  iii) Double Click on the fypStudentJobDatabase.txt(Recommended Open Using Notepad)
+  ii) Double Click on the fypStudentJobDatabase.txt(Recommended Open Using Notepad)

-  iv ) Copy all the content in the notepad.(Shortcut: Select all(Ctrl+A) Then Copy(Ctrl+C))
+  iii ) Copy all the content in the notepad.(Shortcut: Select all(Ctrl+A) Then Copy(Ctrl+C))

-  v  ) inside the FYP_StudentJob_MySQLDatabase(Folder), double click on the mysql.bat ,This will open a commandPrompt.
+  iv  ) double click on the mysql.bat ,This will open a commandPrompt.

-  vi ) Finally Paste the content into it.(Shortcut: Paste(Ctrl + V)).
+  v ) Finally Paste the content into it.(Shortcut: Paste(Ctrl + V)).